82nd Airborne Division: Dominican Republic and Vietnam deployments

-In April 1965, the "All-Americans" entered the civil war in the Dominican Republic.
+In April 1965, the "All-Americans" invaded the Dominican Republic.
 Spearheaded by the 3rd Brigade, the 82nd deployed in Operation Power Pack.

 During the Tet Offensive, which swept across South Vietnam in January/February 1968, the 3rd Brigade was en route to Chu Lai within 24 hours of receiving its orders.
 The 3rd Brigade performed combat duties in the Huế – Phu Bai area of the I Corps sector.
 Later the brigade moved south to Saigon, and fought in the Mekong Delta, the Iron Triangle and along the Cambodian border, serving nearly 22 months.
 While the 3rd Brigade was deployed, the division created a provisional 4th Brigade, consisting of 4th Battalion, 325th Infantry; 3d Battalion, 504th Infantry; and 3d Battalion, 505th Infantry.
 An additional unit, the 3d Battalion, 320th Artillery, was activated under Division Artillery to support the 4th Brigade.

 The units assigned and attached to the 3d Brigade of the 82nd Airborne Division were as follows: